-No matter how you do it, you must stop robbing or you may lose your colony.
-Robbing bees will tear open all the honey cells and clean up every last drop.
-Fighting between bees will kill many and, once the hive is overpowered, predators such as wasps will move in and kill any remaining bees and brood.
+No matter how you do it, you must stop robbing honey bees or you may lose your entire colony.
+Robbing bees will tear open all the honey cells and steal every last drop.
+Fighting among themselves kills many bees, and once the colony becomes overpowered, predators such as wasps move in and kill any remaining bees and brood.

-Robbing is most common during a nectar dearth and can often be prevented by restricting the entrance to the hives.
+Restricting the size of the hive entrance can curtail robbing during a nectar dearth.
 This works because the colony has a greater chance of defending a small opening than a large one.
 With very weak or small colonies, however, even this may not be enough.

-- Fighting.
-Bees will tumble and roll—sometimes on the landing board, sometimes in the air.
+- Fighting bees tumble and roll, sometimes on the landing board and sometimes in the air.

 - Dead bees may be seen on the landing board or on the ground in front of the hive.